jmjustis/BasketballData/README.md

 ![Picture2](https://user-images.githubusercontent.com/80026659/208272691-31bc6d90-c9ee-47a0-84a4-4cc79ebc0bc4.png)

+### Data preparation for business question 3:

-## Descriptive Statistics and Visualizations
+## 4. Descriptive Statistics & Visualizations

+### Statistics & Visualizations for Business Question 1

+### Statistics & Visualizations for Business Question 2

 ### Scatter Plots
 This scatter plot compares total production (Points + Rebounds + Assists) with career earnings of each player in the dataset.
 There is a large grouping of players with very low career earnings which is likely due to a large proportion of players only receiving one or two contracts in their careers as well as younger players that are still on of their first contracts even if that contract is large their career earnings are smaller compared to more experienced players.